-Sprinkles, Golden Oreo’s and Circus Animal Cookies make up these blondies that will bring a smile to everyone.
+These Kitchen Sink Circus Animal Oreo Blondies have sprinkles, Golden Oreos and Circus Animal Cookies that will bring a smile to everyone.

 “Inside every overweight woman is a woman she knows she can be”- Oprah

 She said that in her commercial for Weight Watchers, a company that she now owns 10% of.

 Now, I am not anti-WW, I worked for them for goodness sake and I wouldn’t work for a company I didn’t believe in…but to imply that I’m not the woman I am because I’m packing an extra 20 pounds is ridiculous.

 Oprah has gone up and down the scale too many times to count, just like so many of us.